Maine Water Quality at a Glance

 PFAS “Forever Chemicals”

-Source: Land application of contaminated sludge and septage, firefighting foam use at airports and military facilities, industrial discharges, and consumer products including food packaging
+Source: Land application of contaminated sludge and septage (the primary driver in Maine), firefighting foam at military bases and airports, industrial discharges, and consumer products including food packaging

 Dirty Chemical barrels